Health and safety

 Hopefully your stay in the Netherlands will be without any health or safety problems.
 Most likely this will be the case.
-However, should you need any medical assistance or emergency services (ambulance, police or fire brigade), here is some useful information.
+However, should you need any medical assistance or emergency services, here is some useful information.

-Note: do NOT go to a hospital emergency room unless you have an actual emergency.
-To see a doctor/General Practitioner during the weekend or at night you should go to a Huisartsenpost (Out-of-Hours GP Services) or call 0900-4501450.
+Please note!
+Do NOT go to a hospital emergency room unless you have an actual emergency.
+To see a GP during the weekend or at night, go to a GP Urgent Care Center (Huisartsenpost) or call 0900-4501450.